-If the National Disability Insurance Scheme is available in your area, the first step you need to take is to find out if you meet the access requirements, which are available on the national NDIS website.
+The NDIS is available across NSW.
+The first step you need to take is to find out if you meet the access requirements.

 You are eligible for the NDIS if you: